CloudLabsAI-Azure/Cloud-Security-with-Microsoft-Defender-for-Cloud/Day-3-Hands-on-Lab/Module1.md

-# Module 1: Securing Code Repositories with Microsoft Defender for Cloud
+# Exercise 1: Securing Code Repositories with Microsoft Defender for Cloud

 ## Overview:
-In this lab, you'll
+In this lab, you will explore how to identify and mitigate security risks in CI/CD pipelines using Azure DevOps.
+You'll learn how to integrate security tools such as GitHub Advanced Security (GHAS) and connect your Azure DevOps environment to Microsoft Defender for Cloud (MDC) for enhanced visibility and protection.
+This hands-on lab focuses on securing DevOps workflows and ensuring compliance with modern security practices.

 ## Estimated Duration: 60 Minutes

-## Lab Objectives :
+## Lab Objectives:

 In this lab, you will complete the following tasks: